Skin school, Skincare

 What Is Niacinamide?

 This beauty powerhouse is the topical form of Vitamin B3.
-Vitamin B3 is found in many foods, including dairy products, eggs, enriched breads and cereals, fish, lean meats, legumes, nuts, and poultry.
+Vitamin B3 is found in many foods, including dairy products, eggs, enriched bread and cereals, fish, lean meats, legumes, nuts, and poultry.
 Ingested vitamin B3 is converted to niacinamide in vivo.

 Vitamin B3 has two forms, niacin and niacinamide.
 Niacinamide, a water-soluble form of B vitamin, is also known as nicotinic acid.
 Scientific studies have proved the positive effects of both oral and external use on the skin, and the usage area of this special vitamin is quite wide.
 Prominent effects include preventing early signs of aging, regulating skin color, and soothing acne-prone skin.
-Niacinamide is present in the skincare products of many famous brands, from moisturizers to skin whitening serums, toners, and eye creams.
+Niacinamide is present in the skincare products of many famous brands, from moisturizers to skin-brightening serums, toners, and eye creams.

 Niacinamide serum